vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ### `^query`( kind subject verb object )
 The simplest query names the kind of query and gives some or all of the field values that you want to find.
-Any field value can be replaced with `?` which means either you don’t care or you don’t know and want to find it.
+Any field value can be replaced with `?` which means either you don't care or you don't know and want to find it.
 The kinds of queries are programmable and are defined in `LIVEDATA/queries.txt` (but you need to be really advanced to add to it).
 The simplest query kinds are:

 | query flag | description |
 | :--------: | ----------- |